-According to a study by CBOS done in April 2019, for 58% of respondents television was the main source of information about events in Poland and abroad.
-For further 9% of respondents, radio played this role (Attachment 16, p.
+According to a study by CBOS done in April 2019, for 58% of respondents television is the main source of information about events in Poland and abroad.
+For futher 9% of respondents, radio plays this role (Attachment 16, p.
 1).

-According to the same study, 63% of respondents watched news and political commentary in the national State-owned channels TVP1, TVP2 and TVP Info (this figure was computed without distinguishing between regular and occasional viewers or between those who watch exclusively TVP and those who watch programmes from various broadcasters).
+According to the same study, 63% of respondents watch news and political commentary in the national State-owned channels TVP1, TVP2 and TVP Info (this figure is computed without distinguishing between regular and occasional viewers or between those who watch exclusively TVP and those who watch programmes from various broadcasters).
 The corresponding figures for the two major Polish private media groups, Polsat and TVN (Discovery), are respectively 62% and 57% (ibid., p.
 3).

-These three channels were the main source of everyday information about events in Poland and abroad for 35% of respondents (TVP1 accounted for 22%, TVP Info for 10%, TVP2 for 3%).
-The corresponding figures for media groups Polsat and TVN were respectively 15% and 32% (ibid., p.
+These three channels are the main source of everyday information about events in Poland and abroad for 35% of respondents (TVP1 accounts for 22%, TVP Info for 10%, TVP2 for 3%).
+The corresponding figures for media groups Polsat and TVN are respectively 15% and 32% (ibid., p.
 4).

-TVP was considered as trustworthy by 31% of respondents (almost on par with Polsat and TVN), and as untrustworthy by 38% (Polsat and TVN, respectively: 19% and 29%).
-In 2012 these figures had been, in the case of TVP, respectively, 50% and 12%.
-The loss of perceived trustworthiness in comparison with the pre-2016 period (i.e., before the transformation of TVP into a propaganda engine) was huge.
-The media groups Polsat and TVN were also hit by a loss of perceived trustworthiness, but to a much lesser extent (ibid., p.
+TVP is considered as trustworthy by 31% of respondents (almost on par with Polsat and TVN), and as untrustworthy by 38% (Polsat and TVN, respectively: 19% and 29%).
+In 2012 these figures were, in the case of TVP, respectively, 50% and 12%.
+The loss of perceived trustworthiness in conparison with the pre-2016 period (i.e., before the transformation of TVP into a propaganda engine) is huge.
+The media groups Polsat and TVN were also hit by a loss of perceived trustworthiness, but to a lesser extent (ibid., p.
 5).

-The main national TV news (Wiadomości on TVP1, at 19:30 every day) were watched by 2 million viewers on average27 (down from 6.6 million in 1999 and 3.5 million in 201528).
-Taking into account the audience of Teleexpress (another news programme on TVP1, at 17:00) and of the news channel TVP Info, approximately three million viewers daily watch news programmes from State-owned TV.
+The main national TV news (Wiadomości on TVP1, at 19:30 every day) are watched by 2 million viewers on average30 (down from 6.6 million in 1999 and 3.5 million in 201531).
+Taking into account the audience of Teleexpress (another news broadcast on TVP1, at 17:00) and of the news channel TVP Info, approximately three million viewers daily watch news broadcasts from State-owned TV.